Podcaster: Maanvinder Pilania

 - Website:- https://astromaanvinderpilania.wordpress.com

-Bio: My name is Maanvinder Pilania.
-I’m a writer, student and host of Astrophysics: Deep In The Space With Maanvinder Pilania podcast.
+Bio: My name is Maanvinder Pilania, a student and writer.

 Today’s sponsor: Big thanks to our Patreon supporters this month: Rob Leeson, David Bowes, Brett Duane, Benett Bolek, Mary Ann, Frank Frankovic, Michael Freedman, Kim Hay, Steven Emert, Frank Tippin, Rani Bush, Jako Danar, Joseph J. Biernat, Nik Whitehead, Michael W, Cherry Wood, Steve Nerlich, Steven Kluth, James K Wood, Katrina Ince, Phyllis Foster, Don Swartwout, Barbara Geier, Steven Jansen, Donald Immerwahr

 Please consider sponsoring a day or two.
 Just click on the “Donate” button on the lower left side of this webpage, or contact us at email@example.com.

 or you can consider to sponsor a day of our podcast : https://cosmoquest.org/x/365daysofastronomy/product/sponsor-an-episode-of-365-days-of-astronomy/